 In this episode of The Yacht Stew, I speak with the Afternoon Tea Expert, Eileen Donaghey.
 She advises hotels and other venues on how to improve their offering for guests by providing comprehensive feedback on the food & beverage quality, presentation, service, pricing and menu.
 Eileen also hosts events based in London where tourists can join her in experiencing this well-known tradition in British culture.
-At these gatherings, she speaks with attendees about the history of and the etiquette around afternoon tea.
+At these gatherings, she speaks with attendees about the history and etiquette around afternoon tea.

 Eileen explains the differences between cream tea, afternoon tea, and high tea.
-Cream tea is the smallest occasion of the three and simply consists of a pot of tea and scones.
-Afternoon tea is a larger meal with tea, usually taking place at 4 pm, comprising three courses: the sandwich course, followed by the scone course, and finished off with the pastry course.
+Cream tea is the smallest t occasion of the three and consists of a pot of tea and scones.
+Afternoon tea is a larger meal with tea, usually at 4 pm, comprising three courses: the sandwich course, followed by the scone course and finished with the pastry course.
 Afternoon tea is also known as “low tea” as it was often served at lower tables as a relatively light meal bridging lunch and dinner.
 “High tea”, on the other hand, is a more substantial evening meal (including such items as pie and quiche) served on higher dining tables.
 This is contrary to the notion that high tea is a fancier affair reserved for the elite.
-Finally, Eileen shares that the subset known as royal afternoon tea is your standard afternoon tea with the addition of a glass of champagne.
+Finally, Eileen shares that the subset known as royal afternoon tea is your traditional afternoon tea with the addition of a glass of champagne.

 Listen in as Eileen shares a brief history and the fundamentals of afternoon tea, the difference between Cornish and Devon scones, the contents of traditional tea sandwiches, how to decide which tea and jams to serve, best practices for arranging the table, and why raising your pinky finger when you drink from a teacup is a big no-no.

 - Scones: Should you put cream first or jam?
 Also, what’s Eileen’s preferred jam flavour?